travis-ci/docs-travis-ci-com/user/languages/d.md

 [GDC's issue tracker](https://gcc.gnu.org/bugzilla).
 [DUB](https://github.com/dlang/dub) related problems should be reported to [DUB's issue tracker](https://github.com/dlang/dub/issues).

-## Choosing compilers to test against
+## Test against Compilers

-By default Travis CI will use the latest dmd version.
+By default, Travis CI will use the latest dmd version.
 It is also possible to test projects against gdc or ldc and to choose specific compiler versions.
 To do so, specify the compiler using the `d:` key in `.travis.yml`.